What is the safest route from California to Texas?

 The 1,350-mile drive from California to Texas takes you across stunning desert landscapes for much of your 19 hours 45 minutes you'll be on the road, but you'll have to pay attention to high temperatures, heavy snowfall and busy roads to stay safe en route.

-The route has plenty on offer, whether you're traveling past Mojave National Preserve and on through Coconino National Forest or sticking to I-10 through Phoenix and Tucson.
-So keep on reading to find out how to make the drive as safely as possible.
+The drive from California to Texas has plenty on offer, whether you're traveling past Mojave National Preserve and on through Coconino National Forest or sticking to I-10 through Phoenix and Tucson.
+So, keep reading to discover how to make the drive as safe as possible.

 Which route should I take from California to Texas?

-A road trip from California to Texas takes you from the Pacific coast in the far southwest of the United States, through Arizona and New Mexico then on towards Texas, the largest of the contiguous states which sits in South Central USA looking out over the Gulf of Mexico.
+A road trip from California to Texas will take you from the Pacific Coast, through Arizona and New Mexico, then towards Texas, the largest of the contiguous states in South Central USA, looking out over the Gulf of Mexico.
 Both states have a land border with Mexico.

 With so many miles to cover, most travelers heading from California to Texas will follow the interstate through Arizona and New Mexico.
-It's the quickest route across the country and it's easy to navigate too.
-Depending on your starting point and destination, you'll probably look at using either I-10 or I-40.
+It's the quickest route across the country, and it's easy to navigate.
+Depending on your starting point and destination, you'll probably consider using I-10 or I-40.

-I-10 is the most southerly option so it's a popular route for travelers starting in Los Angeles.
+I-10 is the most southern option, so it's a popular route for travelers starting in Los Angeles.
 You can follow it all the way from Los Angeles to El Paso and San Antonio, or even on to Houston if you're going that far.
-Along the way you'll travel through Phoenix and Tucson in Arizona's Sun Corridor.
+Along the way, you'll travel through Phoenix and Tucson in Arizona's Sun Corridor.

-I-40 runs further north, so it's a slightly quicker route if you're starting out in San Francisco on our way to Dallas or Houston.
+I-40 runs further north, so it's a slightly quicker route if you're starting in San Francisco on your way to Dallas or Houston.
 It's also a popular choice for travelers who want to detour to Las Vegas or the Grand Canyon en route.

-If you're traveling from San Francisco to San Antonio or Austin you'll save an hour or so by linking up with the I-10 route outside LA, but the drive will feel quite different.
-Keep on reading to find out more about the two routes to decide which way to travel if you have a choice.
+If you're traveling from San Francisco to San Antonio or Austin, you'll save an hour or so by linking up with the I-10 route outside LA, but the drive will feel quite different.

 Driving on the safest route from California to Texas